Featured healthcare CMMS

 Protecting patient lives is the goal

-That’s why healthcare facility teams rely on specialized tools like purpose-built hospital CMMS, deep industry knowledge, and precision workflows to get the job done right — every single time.
+That’s why healthcare facility teams rely on specialized tools like purpose-built hospital CMMS, deep industry knowledge, and precision workflows to get the job done right, every single time.

-Key responsibilities of a healthcare facility manager
+What are the responsibilities of a healthcare facility manager?

 Key roles of facility managers in hospital CMMS: compliance, PM, infection control.